KCCG/genomics-r-intro/_episodes/02-r-basics.md

 > want is "human_chr_number".
 >
 > <img src="../fig/rstudio_script_warning.png" alt="rstudio script warning" style="width: 600px;"/>
+> Pay particular attention to any warning or error messages that appear in red text.
+> Some messages you can safely ignore, but for red-text messages you will generally want to search for the error message on Google or StackOverflow.
 {: .callout}

 ## Reassigning object names or deleting objects